top of page

 Many wait more than 10 years before seeking help and may struggle to access or complete weekly therapy sessions.
 Personnel frequently report long waiting times, difficulty engaging in trauma-focused therapy, and high dropout rates.

-This study aims to find a more accessible, faster, and more acceptable way for Veterans to get the help they need.
+This study aims to find a more accessible, faster, and more acceptable way for the Armed Forces Community to get the help they need.

 What is EMDR therapy?